davue/ParadoxSpeedSync/README.md

 ## Troubleshooting
 * If the game won't speed down even if all clients are below current game speed, just press the sync key.
 * Make sure that your server is reachable through the given port, you might need to set up port forwarding in your router settings.
+* The overlay will not be visible in fullscreen mode.
+You have to run your game in windowed or borderless windowed mode or move the overlay to another screen.
 * If you're hosting, do not use the in-game speed control key bindings for your client.

 ## Planned Features